 The execute property is the only mandatory property of an Action.
 It is used when an action is invoked from another part of your application, when an HTTP request is routed to it or an Socket Event is routed to it.

 The Action mechanism will insert your execute property in a Promise Chain meaning if your function is synchronous the next part will be executed directly at the end of your action.
-If instead, your action returns a
+If instead, your action returns a Promise, the system will wait for your execute property to resolve/reject the Promise before executing the next part of the mechanism.

 Input sources